swissclubto/swissclubto.github.io/_events/2020-07-26-cancelled-the-swiss.md

 ---
-title: CANCELLED The Swiss National Day Celebration
+title: Swiss National Day celebration 2020
 ---

+This event has been cancelled.
+{: .notice--danger}